Technigo/project-react-native-app/README.md

 # Project React Native App 📱

 For this week's project I build my first mobile application with React Native, using an external API to fetch random dogs.
-The app can be shared the styling is done using Styled Components.
+The app can be shared and the styling is done using Styled Components.

 ## The problem